CBD Oil for Parkinson’s: Benefits, Dosage, and Side Effects

 The usual treatment for tremors can range from first-line medication (levodopa and dopamine agonists) to second-line medications, such as clozapine, clonazepam, or propranolol.

-Although this type of surgery is proven to be effective and carries a very low risk for the patient, it is surgery nevertheless and should be considered only as a last resort.
+Although this type of surgery is effective and carries little to no risk for the patient, it is surgery nevertheless and should be considered only as a last resort.

-Strains containing THC and CBD are said to help with dyskinesia, or involuntary muscle movement, which usually occurs as a side-effect of traditional treatment for Parkinson’s.
+CBD oil for Parkinson’s containing both THC and CBD can help with dyskinesia, or involuntary muscle movement, which usually occurs as a side-effect of traditional treatment for Parkinson’s.